 HEROES mock data.

-Let's make a service that hides how we get hero data.
+It's better to make a service that hides how the app gets hero data.

-Given that the service is a separate concern, we suggest that you write the service code in its own file.
+Given that the service is a separate concern, consider writing the service code in its own file.

 See this note for details.